InfoMySwissAlps.com includes display ads, non-commercial links, and commercial links to Stay22 and other trusted partners.

 If you're not based in Geneva you'll have to get there first.
 Your rail pass may grant discounted or even free traveling.
 If not, find normal train tickets here.

-Our fountain walk: directions, duration and map
+Our fountain walk: directions, duration, and map Copy link to clipboard

 Getting to Geneva and the starting point